The Florida Mall: Description

 The Florida Mall has a gross leasable area of 1718000 sqft and contains over 250 stores, making it the largest mall in Central Florida.
 The mall is one level and is anchored by Dillard's, Macy's, JCPenney, Sears, Dick's Sporting Goods, and the Crayola Experience.
 Attached to the mall is The Florida Hotel & Conference Center, which contains 511 rooms.
-The Florida Mall contains numerous smaller stores and entertainment venues including the only American Girl and Disney Store locations in the Orlando area, Apple Store, A/X Armani Exchange, Banana Republic, Michael Kors, Zara, H&M, XXI Forever, Victoria's Secret, MAC Cosmetics, Sephora, and Bath & Body Works.
+The Florida Mall contains numerous smaller stores and entertainment venues including the only American Girl and Disney Store locations in the Orlando area.
 The mall offers various dining options including 25 quick-service restaurants and 8 sit-down restaurants.
 The Florida Mall features a 105000 sqft Dining Pavilion that contains a total of 25 restaurants.
 The mall offers various services to shoppers including valet parking, currency exchange, and package and baggage check.
 The Florida Mall attracts over 20 million visitors annually, including domestic and international tourists to the Orlando area.
+As of June 2025, the mall is also home to one of only 8 (soon to be 5) Sears stores remaining in the United States.

 History

 The mall opened on March 12, 1986, with Sears, JCPenney, Belk and the Crowne Plaza hotel (built by E.J.
 DeBartolo and owned in partnership with Pratt Hotel Corporation of Dallas Texas), followed by Robinson's in September of that year.
 Many of the mall’s design features were borrowed from other DeBartolo malls like Aventura Mall for many expansions and Coral Square for its layout and space frame ceiling.
 A year later, store acquisitions and consolidations started varying the anchor lineup.
 Robinson's converted to Maison Blanche in August 1987, and the Crowne Plaza rebranded as a Sheraton Plaza in 1988.
 Dillard's opened two stores in 1991 at the east end filling the two remaining anchor pads.
 Maison Blanche was rebranded by Gayfers in early 1992 as a result of Mercantile Stores.
 In 1996, Belk became Saks Fifth Avenue, while the Sheraton hotel was sold to Adam's Mark.
 Then, in 1998, Gayfers transitioned into Parisian, whereas Dillard's added a second floor to their newly consolidated store at the east end, closing the other store on the southeast side that was razed for a new wing featuring Burdines, which opened in 1999.
-Lord & Taylor replaced Parisian in 2002 (as part of a plan to convert 9 Proffitt's stores into May), and the east wing was expanded again with Central Florida's first and only Nordstrom, in order to compete with the newly built Mall at Millenia.
+Lord & Taylor replaced Parisian in 2002, and the east wing was expanded again with Central Florida's first and only Nordstrom.
 Burdines merged with Macy's in 2003, and in 2004, the hotel was purchased by a group headed by the Bank of Scotland and was renamed The Florida Hotel & Conference Center.
 Burdines-Macy's simply became Macy's in 2005.